Ellamental2/obsidian-sylvalia/Quests/The Xorn.md

 When we arrived in Kadahn, the [[Kadahn Crusaders]] appeared apparently wanting to kill The Xorn. during the fight the Crusaders were hit by a fireball aimed at The Xorn, and ran away.
 We accidentally knocked out the Xorn and it sank into the ground.

-During the break in the fighting [[Pyra]] stole some leather scraps, and P
+During the break in the fighting [[Pyra]] stole some leather scraps, and Bishop broke into town hall and stole a key to the records room, and a [[Dosier on the Twilight Pegasus Guild]]

+We noticed that the Xorn was popping up and down in the same place keeping an eye on us.
+So we moved the cage to that spot